Sup2point0/Assort/affine/readme.md

 *Affine* – magic or supernaturalism – is a phenomenon present in certain xeriques, in particular the Supxerique.

 Unsure where to start?
-Try checking out some of these!
+Check out these affinitys!

 &emsp; [koniokinetis](affinitys/koniokinetics.md)
 &emsp; [novis](affinitys/novis.md)